openmetalio/openmetal-docs/docs/operators-manual/day-1/command-line/openstackclient.md

 - A Linux machine in which you can install OpenStackClient.
 This can be your own machine, the cloud's hardware nodes, or an instance running in the cloud.
-- Python 3.6 or greater
+- Python 3.8 or greater
 - OpenStack RC file
 - `clouds.yaml` file

 ### Install OpenStackClient

-In this section, we demonstrate the initial preparation and installation of OpenStackClient to the previously created **Jumpstation** CentOS 8 Stream instance.
+In this section, we demonstrate the initial preparation and installation of OpenStackClient on CentOS 9
+Stream instance.

 #### Initial Preparation